Accessibility and translations are key factors for every major product - We always strive to make Neos as international as possible

 The user interface of Neos (like all software based on the Flow Framework) is translated using message catalogs in the XLIFF format.

 While XLIFF–being based on XML–can be edited by hand, this is not really the best way to work on actually translating a lot of text.
-Thus we use the web-based Crowdin platform (using their open source plan, so thanks to them!) to translate the message catalogs in the packages that make up Neos.
+Thus we use the web-based Weblate platform (using their Libre plan, so thanks to them!) to translate the message catalogs in the packages that make up Neos.

 You are a translator